Quick Definition: The Cashless Effect states that the more tangible payments are, the more psychologically painful it is for customers to spend.

 In another study, researchers at MIT asked people to bid for a pair of tickets to a sporting event.
 One group was told they’d be paying with a credit card, and the other group was told they’d be paying with cash.
 The subjects in the credit card group bid up to 72% more for the tickets than those who were told they’d be paying with cash.

-How brands apply the Cashless Effect to their experience
+How Brands Apply the Cashless Effect

 1. Panera Bread: MyPanera+Coffee